Witham to Maldon branch line: Infrastructure

-The Engineer's Line Reference for the line is WIM.
+The Engineer's Line Reference is WIM.

-Current usage
+The line today

 The section of trackbed linking the two former railway stations in Maldon has been used as the route of the Maldon bypass to the west of the town.
-The Blackwater Rail Trail is a linear path that follows much of the trackbed of the line between Fullbridge and Witham.
+The Blackwater Rail Trail is a shared-use path that follows much of the trackbed of the line, with a small gap at Wickham Bishops.

-In January 2019, Campaign for Better Transport released a report identifying the line between Witham and Maldon was listed as Priority 2 for reopening.
-Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).
+In January 2019, the Campaign for Better Transport released a report identifying the line between Witham and Maldon was listed as Priority 2 for reopening, which is for those lines which require further development or a change in circumstances, such as housing developments.

+In March 2020, a bid was made to the Restoring Your Railway fund to get funds for a feasibility study into reinstating the line between Witham and Maldon; this was unsuccessful.
+In March 2021, the bid was resubmitted as part of the third round of the funding process.